The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Direct train||Yes, there are 2 direct trains a day|

 |Train companies||Deutsche Bahn or ÖBB | ICE|

-Buy your official Deutsche Bahn train tickets between Berlin and Milan from £49 with Omio.
-Find train times and tickets for over 1000 travel companies to compare and book the most affordable trip.
+Buy your official Deutsche Bahn train tickets from Berlin to Milan from £91 with Omio.
+Find train times and tickets for over 1000 travel companies to compare and book the most popular trip.

 Travel by train between Berlin, Germany and Milan, Italy is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

 The above information was last checked on 20/01/2022.
 Remember to check the latest COVID-19 travel safety regulations for your train between Berlin and Milan closer to your date of departure here.